slr-ladders/theladders.github.com/source/_posts/2015-03-25-casperjs-the-friendly-testing-framework.markdown

 The solution I went with was running them in parallel.
 They're all independent so there's no need for any test to wait for any other test to finish.
-CasperJS doesn't officially support parallelization so I jury-riggered something together with a shell script.
+CasperJS doesn't officially support parallelization so I jury-rigged something together with a shell script.
 It gets each test file, runs them all as background processes and redirects their output to temporary files.
 Once that's done, it cats all the output in order and then uses `grep` to print failures at the end.